dominicegginton/dominicegginton-dev-api/README.md

 # api.dominicegginton.dev

-The api that powers [dominicegginton.dev](https://dominicegginton.dev), my personal slice of the internet, feel free to check it out.
+The API source code that powers [dominicegginton.dev](https://dominicegginton.dev), my personal slice of the internet, feel free to check it out.